BelmY/wikiSDoR/My-receiver-is-not-listed-on-sdr.hu.md

 Even though you get an `Update succeeded!` on the console, the listing can fail when the sdr.hu gets your receiver info a few minutes later.

 * Your receiver cannot be reached from the Internet.
-Please follow the guide related to [Setting-up-your-router-for-port-forwarding|port forwarding].
+Please follow the guide about [port forwarding](https://github.com/simonyiszk/openwebrx/wiki/Setting-up-your-router-for-port-forwarding).
 E.g. you can use this service to check if your receiver is reachable from the outside: https://isitup.org/ Just paste the **full** URL (including port number, e.g. `http://rx.example.com:8073/`) into the box on the page, and press return.

 * Your avatar is larger than 10 KiB.
 * Your avatar is not a vaild PNG file.